Expo Guide

 Install the expo-font package:

-Load your fonts for React Native to recognize them.
+Load your fonts so React Native can recognize them.
 There are several ways to do this:

-Using the @tamagui/font-inter package which is a pre-configured version of the Inter font that works with Tamagui:
+Use the @tamagui/font-inter package, a pre-configured version of the Inter font that works with Tamagui:

 Import the useFonts hook and load the fonts: